MSc in Psychotherapy

 SUBMISSION OF APPLICATIONS - September 2018 Intake

-Applications are now open on the Postgraduate Applications Centre (PAC) website (www.pac.ie/dcu) for a September 2018 start.
+Applications are now closed on the Postgraduate Applications Centre (PAC) website (www.pac.ie/dcu) for a September 2018 start.

 All applicants must submit;